 To date, the eight-toothed spruce bark beetle has only been sighted in the county of Kent, but like any pest, it could spread anywhere, so best to stay vigilant.
 You can identify the infestation of this beetle if you find 20mm to 25mm holes in the bark, and sawdust under trunks or branches.
 The eight-toothed spruce bark beetle is approximately 5mm long, cylinder-shaped, shiny blacky brown in colour with small brown hairs.
 They bore holes into the tree, creating chambers to house their larvae.
 The chambers become more expansive as the larvae grow, which can cause damage to the tree’s water transportation system, resulting in dieback.

 Elm Zig-Zag Sawfly

 The Elm zig-zag sawfly lays its eggs on the perimeter of the leaves, and when the larvae hatch, they munch across the leaves in a zig-zagging manner.
 The population of the elm zig-zag sawfly can rise both quickly and significantly; this will cause extensive damage to many of the leaves, in turn, weakening the tree.

 Oriental Chestnut Gall Wasp

-The gall from an oriental gall wasp looks like an irregular bulbous growth found at a leafs base or on the stalk.
+The gall from an oriental gall wasp looks like an irregular bulbous growth found at a leaf’s base or on the stalk.
 The galls will begin a green or pink colour and go brown throughout the summer.
-It's the wasp's larvae which are responsible for the galls, and they may cause premature leaf death or dropping.
+It’s the wasp’s larvae that are responsible for the galls, and they may cause premature leaf death or dropping.

 Our list, while helpful, is by far no means extensive, and there are many other diseases, fungi and pests which may be detrimental to the health of your trees, hedges and plants.
 We aren’t trying to scare you, we suggest staying vigilant and if you suspect you may have a problem call in the experts to help diagnose, treat and prevent anything from spreading further, putting other trees at risk.